Ipstenu/varnish-http-purge/readme.txt

 = Why doesn't the plugin automatically delete the whole cache? =

-By design, this plugin embraces decisions, not options, as well as simplicity.
+By design this plugin embraces one of the WordPress credos: "decisions not options" as well as simplicity.
 Emptying too much of a cache on every change can slow a server down.
-In addition, users generally want things to 'just work.'
-With that in mind, this plugin determines what's best to delete on updates, and provides hooks for developers to use as needed.
+This plugin determines what's best to delete on updates while providing hooks for developers to use as needed.

 = Can I delete the entire cache? =